zetavg/chromium-website/site/chromium-os/licensing/licensing-for-chromiumos-developers/index.md

-Once all the licenses have been gathered, the script factors out the licenses used by multiple packages by listing them at the end and creating pointers to them, and then generates an HTML file that will be located under /opt/google/chrome/resources/about_os_credits.html on the generated image.
+Once all the licenses have been gathered, the script factors out the licenses used by multiple packages by listing them at the end and creating pointers to them, and then generates a compressed HTML file that will be located under /opt/google/chrome/resources/about_os_credits.html.gz on the generated image.

 ## Howto